Signature: Mechanically produced signatures

 Special signature machines, called autopens, are capable of automatically reproducing an individual's signature.
 These are typically used by people required to sign a lot of printed matter, such as celebrities, heads of state or CEOs.
 More recently, Members of Congress in the United States have begun having their signature made into a TrueType font file.
 This allows staff members in the Congressman's office to easily reproduce it on correspondence, legislation, and official documents.
 In the East Asian languages of Chinese, Japanese, and Korean, people traditionally use stamp-like objects known as name-seals with the name carved in tensho script (seal script) in lieu of a handwritten signature.

 Wet signatures

 A wet signature is a person's name written in their own hand with ink.
 Some government agencies require that professional persons or official reviewers sign originals and all copies of originals to authenticate that they personally viewed the content.
+In many countries, signatures must be made, witnessed and recorded in the presence of a notary public to carry legal force in specific contexts.
 In the United States this is prevalent with architectural and construction plans.
 Its intent is to prevent mistakes or fraud but the practice is not known to be effective.